-It is management's opinion that adequate provision has been made in Bird's consolidated financial statements for any potential settlements relating to such matters and management does not believe that any existing litigation or pending litigation will ultimately result in a final judgment against Bird that would have a materially adverse impact on the operations of Bird.
+The Company makes provisions in its consolidated financial statements for any potential settlements relating to such matters and management does not believe that any existing litigation or pending litigation will ultimately result in a final judgment against Bird that would have a materially adverse impact on the operations of Bird.
 Litigation is, however, inherently uncertain and, accordingly, adverse outcomes not currently provided for in any current litigation or pending litigation are possible.
 These potentially adverse outcomes could include financial loss, damage to Bird's reputation or a reduction in prospects for future contract awards.

-3.2.14 Adjustments and Cancellations of Backlog
+3.2.14 Design Risks